frankbydefault/Technical-Test-String-Calculator/F#/Reflections.md

 `func1 |> func2 |> func3`.
 I read `|>` as **"Goes to"**, since is like "this data goes to this function" it was pretty similar to making RAGS in airflow and so I just treated my code as a data pipeline.

 **Note:** Even if F# autodetects the types of data, I still especified my input and output data.
 Actually Ionide extension in vscode helped me a lot with the input and output data types, that's why I specified them in the functions, and I think is good to do so you don't end up passing stuff that it shouldn't.

+## Task 2: Infinite Arithmetic

+I didn't add any modifications from Task 1.
+Since the solution already handles any string size.